-As well thirteen ball courts exist in Chichen-Itza alone.
+As well thirteen ball courts exist in Chichen Itza alone.
 The most impressive is the Great Ball Court near the Temple of Kukulkan.
 It measures 170 m by 70 m (550 ft by 230 ft) and is the largest in the Americas.
-In addition to the walled ball court, it contains the temples of the jaguar.
+As well as the walled ball court, it contains the temples of the jaguar.
 One of which overlooks the court, and one which opens behind the court.

-Another interesting structure is El Caracol.
+Another interesting structure at these ancient Mayan ruins is El Caracol.
 It consists of a round building and gets its name (‘the snail in English’) from the stone spiral staircase inside.
-The structure is unlike most other buildings due to its circular construction and is assumed to have been an observatory.
-For instance, doors and windows align with astronomical events, such as the path of Venus at it traverses the sky.
+The structure is unlike most other buildings due to its circular construction.
+It is said to have been an observatory.
+The doors and windows align with astronomical events, such as the path of Venus at it traverses the sky.

-Coba, located 50 km from Tulum, is a popular site in Mexico.
-While you can find sites that have more restored buildings, Coba is an excellent option to consider for its own merits.
+Coba located 50 km from Tulum and is one of the Mayan ruins near Akumal.
+Coba is highly regarded and one of the best Mayan ruins in Mexico.
+While you can find sites that have more restored buildings, Coba is excellent in its own right.
 Firstly, while it is a large site, 80 km2 mostly unexcavated, it has a large number of interesting structures.
-This includes the largest number of stone causeways (called Sacbes) in the ancient Mayan world.
+This includes the largest number of stone causeways (called Sacbes) of any ancient Mayan ruins.

-Secondly, while this is a large site it has plenty of shady spots to hide from the sun, due to the jungle that covers the surrounding area.
-Thirdly, although it is somewhat popular, it isn’t overcrowded because of the size of the site.
-And lastly, you can also hike up the tallest Mayan temple in Mexico for a great view.
+Secondly, although a large site it has plenty of shady spots to hide from the sun, due to the jungle that covers the surrounding area.
+Thirdly, although it is popular, it isn’t overcrowded because of the size of the site.
+And lastly, you can also hike up the pyramid for a great view.

-The site dates from 100 AD, established in part because of its access to water from the nearby lakes.
+These Mayan ruins dating from 100 AD, were established in part because of its access to water from the nearby lakes.
+Hieroglyphic inscriptions found on stelae and panels on the site confirm that Cobá was the original name of the city.
 Its name in Mayan means ‘waters stirred by the wind’.

 Coba was a hub connecting Mayan towns through its network of roads for commerce.
 By 700-800 AD the population of the city was 50,000.
-However, after being defeated in a war with Chichen-Itza its gradual demise began.
-In 1550 Coba was abandoned after the Spanish conquered the peninsula.
+But, after being defeated in a war with Chichen Itza its gradual demise began.
+And in 1550 Coba was abandoned after the Spanish conquered the peninsula.

-One of the most interesting structures is the Nohoch Mul Pyramid which is 140 ft tall (42 m).
-It is the tallest temple structure in the Yucatan.
-Unlike Chichen-Itza you are allowed to climb the pyramid but be careful, especially when descending, as it is steep.
-However, the view is worth the effort.
+One of the most interesting Mayan ruins is the Nohoch Mul Pyramid which is 140 ft tall (42 m).
+It is the tallest temple structure in the Yucatan Peninsula.
+Unlike Chichen Itza, you can climb the pyramid.
+But be careful, especially when descending, as it is steep.
+The view, however, is worth the effort.

-Coba is different from many other Mayan cities in that it is not a single site.
+Coba is different from many other Mayan ruins in Mexico as it is not a single site.
 It consists of a large number of settlements connected to the central pyramid.
-Over 50 stone causeways (sacbes) have been discovered which all lead from the main pyramid and stretch out east, west, north and south.
+Over 50 stone causeways (sacbes) have been discovered.
+These all lead from the main pyramid and stretch out east, west, north and south.
 The sacbes, or roads, range from 10 to 30 ft wide with one reaching 100 km.
-The work to build these wide and long paths actually exceeded that of the stone buildings and temples.
+The work to build these wide paths actually exceeded that of the stone buildings and temples.
 This underlines the importance of trade and transportation to the Maya.
 Goods were moved along the sacbes by people carrying parcels at night as it was cooler.
 The moonlight lighting the white limestone of the road as they walked.

-Entrance to Coba is a modest 75 pesos ($3.50 US).
-One tip is to consider renting a bicycle for a small fee (50 pesos) to enable you to get around this large site a little quicker.
+As it is a large archeological site, consider renting a bicycle for a small fee (~55 pesos) to enable you to get around a little quicker.
 You may also want to consider visiting one of the three nearby cenotes after your visit to cool off.
-The entrance fees to these are about 55 pesos each.
+The entrance fees to these are about 60 pesos each.

-San Gervasio is a modest archaeological site with Mayan Ruins on the island of Cozumel.
-In ancient times this was the site of worship for pilgrims of the goddess Ixchel.
+San Gervasio is a modest archaeological site with ancient Mayan Ruins on the island of Cozumel.
+Cozumel was linked to worship by pilgrims of the goddess Ixchel.
 Ixchel was a deity of childbirth, fertility and medicine.
 In fact, the bishop of Yucatán, Diego de Landa, wrote in 1549 that the Maya "held Cozumel in the same veneration as we have for pilgrimages to Jerusalem and Rome”.
-At the time San Gervasio was the most important site for pilgrims outside of Chichen-Itza.

-While the ruins cover four different areas, only one site is open to the public.
+While the Mayan ruins at San Gervasio cover four different areas, only one site is open to the public.
 Mayan relics and artifacts as early as 600 AD and as late as 1650 AD have been discovered.
-The site hasn't undergone a lot of restoration but there are several structures set in a beautiful natural setting.
+Although the site dates back to 300 AD.
+These Mayan ruins haven't undergone a lot of restoration but there are several structures set in a beautiful natural setting.
+The various architectural structures are connected in a network of sacbes or white paths.
+Its main groups of structures are Manitas, Chichán Nah (“Small House”), El Álamo, Nohoch Nah (“Great House”), Murciélagos, Ka'na Nah (“High House”) and El Ramonal.
+The latter still in the exploration process and is not open to the public.
 Perhaps the most interesting building is the Temple of Hands.
 Inside are several small red handprints on the wall.